 In general, the cost of monolithic applications in most cases is higher.
 However, we should not forget that there may be exceptions, depending on software type and business needs.

-With the exact cost of resources for scaling, microservices can provide more throughput as well as more accurate scaling.
-It is difficult to process more connections to scale a monolithic application using all available resources.
+With the exact cost of resources for scaling, microservices can provide more throughput and more accurate scaling.
+Processing more connections to scale a monolithic application using all available resources is difficult.
 To do this, you must bring up a second instance.
-In comparison, only instances for specific services are needed for microservices under the same conditions.
+In comparison, only instances of specific services are needed for microservices under the same conditions.

 Therefore, microservice containers can be scaled better with less resource use.

-When it comes to the reliability of calls, the monolithic architecture is the winner.
-All calls are local, which significantly reduces network failure risk, while microservices have long call chains that increase the risk of error on each new iteration.
+Regarding the reliability of calls, the monolithic architecture is the winner.
+All calls are local, significantly reducing network failure risk, while microservices have long call chains that increase the risk of error on each new iteration.

 However, there are some nuances.
-Service meshes such as Istio or Spring Cloud solutions are used to handle failures and balance the load.
+Service meshes such as Istio or Spring Cloud solutions handle failures and balance the load.